edkelly303/elm-any-type-permutations/README.md

 are finite or infinite.
 For example, we can generate all possible permutations of `tuple bool bool`, but only a sample of interesting permutations for `tuple string int`.

-For collection types such as `List a` and `Dict k v`, we can specify the minimum and maximum length of the collection.
+For collection types such as `List a` and `Dict k v`, we can specify the maximum length of the collection.
 For example, `list 3 unit` will generate every permutation of `List ()` from the empty list `[]` up to `[ (), (), () ]`.